 6. Perfect for Creating Responsive Designs

-While working with Divi, you can make sure that the content you build is fully responsive due to the responsiveness settings available for almost every element of the page.
+While working with Divi, you can ensure that the content you build is fully responsive due to the responsiveness settings available for almost every page element.

 The same we can say about CrocoBlock products.
 While working with CrocoBlock, you’re actually working in Elementor page builder environment.
 It is easy to preview how the page will look on different devices.
 Also, most of the content elements have responsive paddings, margins, gaps, size values, etc.